PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

 Workflow
 --------

-The following text describes a typical workflow for the Tax Calculator simulation model.
+The following text describes a typical workflow for the Tax-Calculator simulation model.
 Different workflows may be necessary in some situations, in which case other contributors are here to help.

-1. Before you edit the calculator on your machine, make sure you have the latest version of the OSPC Tax Calculator by executing the following **four** Git commands:
+1. Before you edit the calculator on your machine, make sure you have the latest version of the central Tax-Calculator by executing the following **four** Git commands:

    a.
-Download all of the content from the main OSPC Tax Calculator
+Download all of the content from the central Tax-Calculator repo.
-      repo.
       Navigate to your local tax-calculator directory and enter the following text at the command line.

       .. code-block:: python